 Are you a Hyper-V pro?
 Prove it!
 Microsoft virtualization certifications help you document your knowledge, both to yourself and to your current and future employers.
 I have used various certifications to challenge myself to learn a topic with which I have limited experience.
 Simply put, certifications are blueprints for learning a topic, as defined by industry experts.

 Virtualization and cloud computing are two of the hottest topics in technology today.
-Individuals with
+Individuals with certification and experience in those areas are in high demand from employers around the globe.

 Microsoft's MCSE Private Cloud